nf-core/mag/docs/output.md

   * `gtdbtk.[assembler]-[sample/group].*.log`: Log files.
   * `gtdbtk.[assembler]-[sample/group].failed_genomes.tsv`: A list of genomes for which the GTDB-Tk analysis failed, e.g. because Prodigal could not detect any genes.
 * `Taxonomy/GTDB-Tk/gtdbtk_summary.tsv`: A summary table of the GTDB-Tk classification results for all bins, also containing bins which were discarded based on the BUSCO QC, which were filtered out by GTDB-Tk ((listed in `*.filtered.tsv`) or for which the analysis failed (listed in `*.failed_genomes.tsv`).

+## Additional summary for binned genomes

+**Output files:**

+* `GenomeBinning/bin_summary.tsv`: Summary of BUSCO, QUAST and GTDB-Tk results, if at least two of those were generated.

 ## MultiQC